Chicago Land Use Lawyers Steer Business and Developers in the Right Direction

 Lawyers knowledgeable about historic preservation

 The Illinois Historic Preservation Agency oversees and regulates property that has been approved as a historic site by the Illinois Historic Sites Advisory Council.
 Registration as a historic place can reduce property taxes and or make an owner eligible for tax credits.
-Gordon & Pikarski can help determine the eligibility of your business for historic site designation.
+Gordon & Pikarski Attorneys at Law can help determine the eligibility of your business for historic site designation.

 Consult experienced Chicago lawyers about your business’s land use needs

-The law offices of Gordon & Pikarski is a boutique law practice that has been a fixture in the Chicago and Collar Counties legal communities for more than half a century.
+The law offices of Gordon & Pikarski Attorneys at Law is a boutique law practice that has been a fixture in the Chicago and Collar Counties legal communities for more than half a century.
 Their attorneys have decades of experience solving land use, zoning and other issues for their clients.
 To learn more about their services, call 312.782.9351 or contact them online.